 El Cotillo has been loved for many years by people who want a quiet, laid-back holiday, away from the hen and stag nights, football shirts, night clubs and drunken behaviour.
-Many start off by coming to Fuerteventura and staying in Corralejo but then discover El Cotillo on a day trip and then end up staying here in future.
+Many start off by coming to Fuerteventura and staying in Corralejo or Caleta de Fuste but then discover El Cotillo on a day trip and end up staying here in future.

 The wonderful thing about the village is that you not only get to meet other holiday makers but full-time residents too – both local Spanish people and those who fell in love with the place on a holiday and made it their home.

-El Cotillo most definitely is NOT a small Benidorm (if it were we would not be here).
+El Cotillo most definitely is NOT a small Benidorm.
 It is a quiet, relaxing, laid-back place with just enough bars and restaurants to try somewhere new every night of a two-week stay.
 However, there are some great places so you may well find one you like and go there more than once.

 If you want a more lively night out while you are here then it is easy to catch the cheap hourly bus to Corralejo and get a taxi back, or drive if you have a hire car (but don’t drink obviously).
 Corralejo has numerous bars, music bars and restaurants catering for all tastes.